Facilities & access

 All ticket offices, toilets, performance and exhibition spaces at Southbank Centre are accessible to all, as are the cafes, bars and restaurants across the site.
 We have excellent public transport links with step-free access.

-There is limited, free parking for Blue Badge holders in the Hayward Gallery Car Park.
 Blue Badge holders and those with access requirements can be dropped off on the Queen Elizabeth Hall slip road off Belvedere Road (the road between Royal Festival Hall and Hayward Gallery).